Use Okta MFA for Azure Active Directory

 5. Copy and run the script from this section in Windows PowerShell.

-6. For the option, Okta MFA from Azure AD, ensure that Enable for this application is checked and click Save.
+6. For the Okta MFA from Azure AD option, select Enable for this application and then click Save.

 7. Run the following PowerShell command to ensure that SupportsMfa value is True: